jaspector

 Monday through Friday, 8:00 AM to 5:00 PM

-Typical inspection sequence: Typical sequence: footing and foundation (as applicable), underground and utility tests, combination rough-in inspections (mechanical, plumbing, electrical, framing, air leakage), insulation, duct test, house-wrap and window-flashing inspection, blower-door testing, permanent power, and final inspection.
+Typical sequence: Typical sequence: footing and foundation (as applicable), underground and utility tests, combination rough-in inspections (mechanical, plumbing, electrical, framing, air leakage), insulation, duct test, house-wrap and window-flashing inspection, blower-door testing, permanent power, and final inspection.
 Additional inspections may be required depending on project type.

-Do I need a building permit in unincorporated Pulaski County, VA?
+01 Do I need a building permit in unincorporated Pulaski County, VA?

 Building permits are required for new construction, additions, and alterations in unincorporated Pulaski County.
 The county publishes separate applications for commercial, residential, solar, manufactured home, electrical, gas, HVAC, plumbing, and sprinkler/fire-alarm permits.
 New home construction may also require temporary power, VDOT entrance, Health Department, zoning, and debris-disposal permits.

-How much does a building permit cost in unincorporated Pulaski County, VA?
+02 How much does a building permit cost in unincorporated Pulaski County, VA?

+Building permit fees in unincorporated Pulaski County, VA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $30.00 for miscellaneous permits (first $1,000 of value); $50.00 flat minimum for demolition and temporary electrical permits.
 Fees are calculated as: Residential new construction: $0.16 per square foot plus tradesman fees.
 Non-residential new construction: $0.20 per square foot plus tradesman and miscellaneous fees.
 Miscellaneous permits: $30.00 for the first $1,000 in value plus $5.00 per additional increment.
 Manufactured homes and many trade permits are flat-fee based..
 Plan check fee: No separate plan-check fee listed in the published fee schedule..

-How do I apply for a building permit in unincorporated Pulaski County, VA?
+03 How do I apply for a building permit in unincorporated Pulaski County, VA?

-1. Confirm zoning and land-use status with Pulaski County Planning and Zoning before applying.
+To apply for a building permit in unincorporated Pulaski County, VA, follow these steps: 1.
+Confirm zoning and land-use status with Pulaski County Planning and Zoning before applying.
 Note: the incorporated towns of Pulaski and Dublin administer their own land use ordinances.
 2. Assemble the permit package for your project type.
 Required materials vary but typically include the application form, building plans, site plan, utility and septic documentation (if applicable), flood elevation certificate (if in a floodplain), erosion and sediment control paperwork, and trade-specific submittals.
 3. Submit the complete application through the county Citizen Self Service (CSS) portal or by emailing all permit documentation to buildingdept@pulaskicounty.org.
 The Building Office also accepts in-person submittals during office hours.
 4. County staff performs building and zoning review.
 New home reviews may take up to 3 days; general permit turnaround times are not publicly posted.
 5. If approved, the county issues the building permit and associated trade permits.
 Applicants are notified by phone or email.
 6. Request inspections during construction.
 Inspections require 24 to 48 hours advance notice to the Building Office.
 7. Complete all required final inspections including trade, energy, and final building inspections.
 Health Department completion is required before the final inspection for projects with a private well or septic system.

-How long does it take to get a building permit in unincorporated Pulaski County, VA?
+04 How long does it take to get a building permit in unincorporated Pulaski County, VA?

-How do I schedule a building inspection in unincorporated Pulaski County, VA?
+05 How do I schedule a building inspection in unincorporated Pulaski County, VA?

-Inspections can be scheduled via: 540-980-7710 (24-48 hours advance notice required), buildingdept@pulaskicounty.org.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Pulaski County, VA via: 540-980-7710 (24-48 hours advance notice required), buildingdept@pulaskicounty.org.
 Inspections require 24 to 48 hours advance notice..